MicrosoftDocs/Viva/WorkplaceAnalytics/Data-Access/PersonHistorical.md

 # required metadata

 ROBOTS: NOINDEX,NOFOLLOW
-title: Historical person metrics for Workplace Analytics Data Export
+title: Historical person metrics for Workplace Analytics Data Access
-description: One row for each person for each HR change
+description: One row for each person and for each HR change
-author: gbowerman
+author: madehmer
-ms.author: madehmer
+ms.author: v-midehm
-ms.date: 12/20/2018
+ms.date: 02/27/2019
-ms.topic: language-reference
+ms.topic: article
 ms.prod: wpa
 ---

 # PersonHistorical (.csv)

-This file includes one row for each person for each HR change with the following metrics.
+This file includes one row for each person that has HR changes and for each HR change with the following metrics.
 A new row is created when a person's HR attributes change.

 |Column name|Data type|Description|
 |-----------------|---------------|-----------------|